 Make lists if you find them helpful of the tasks to complete each week as you get closer to the date- buying decor should be done furthest out, buying the beverages can be done a few weeks out, and buying food can be done a few days beforehand.
 The lion's share of decorating can be left until the day of, but don't leave it until the last minute.
 Otherwise, you'll find yourself without enough time to get ready yourself!

 This is an important but often overlooked part of planning.
-Many times, it's just going to be be the holiday theme that you plan on celebrating- New Year's Eve, Halloween, that kind of thing.
-If you want to throw a truly unique event though, try to get a bit more detailed.
-Maybe you want to do New Year's in New York, or Halloween in Westeros.
+Many times, it's just going to be the holiday theme that you plan on celebrating- New Year's Eve, Halloween, that kind of thing.
+If you want to throw a truly unique event, though, try to get a bit more detailed.
+Maybe you want to do New Year's in New York or Halloween in Westeros.
 This lets you tailor the party to be a more exclusive and interesting event, with themed food, cocktails, and even attire.
-Encourage your guests to take part if you are doing a specific theme- you can even award prizes (mini bottles of alcohol are perfect for this!) to the guests with the best clothing or most in the spirit of the party!
+Encourage your guests to take part if you are doing a specific theme- you can even award prizes to the guests with the best clothing or most in the spirit of the party.
+(Mini bottles of alcohol are perfect for this!)

 Food and Drink